GelSight-lab/3D-Reconstruction/README.md

 # 3D-Reconstruction

-Poisson reconstruction for any curved surfaces and fisheye cameras
+Poisson reconstruction for any curved surfaces and fisheye cameras.
+The repo contains a few examples with synthetic data, however it works well on experimental data.
+Examples with experimental data will be published in a few days.

 ## Features

 - Reconstruction on any surface based on fisheye camera projection
-- Reconstruction using difference image
+- Reconstruction using subtracted poisson equation
-- FFT-baed Fast prossion solver
+- DST-based Fast prossion solver
--

 ## To do
-- [ ] proper visualization funcs
-- [ ] Reconstruction using difference image
 - [ ] GPU version
+- [ ] Contact region detecting to decrease the size of the problem
+- [ ] Error analysis
 - [ ] User-defined fisheye (or other camera) projection
-- [ ] Find the optimal boundary condition to solve with (optional)
-- [ ] Contact region detecting to decrease the of the problem
-- [ ] Error analysis
-- [ ] Document (why does not gradient transformation from spherical coordinate to polar coordinate have a sin(\theta) coordinate?)